buttheadbob/MDK-SE/List-Of-Terminal-Properties-And-Actions.md

 ## Overview
-**Note: Terminal actions and properties are for all intents and purposes obsolete since all vanilla block interfaces now contain proper API access to all this information.
-It is highly recommended you use those for less overhead.**
+**Note: Terminal actions and properties are orders of magnitude slower than their equivalent C# members.
+As such it is highly recommended you use proper C# code and _not_ terminal actions and properties, for less overhead, whereever this is possible.**

 [IMyAdvancedDoor](#imyadvanceddoor)
 [IMyAirtightHangarDoor](#imyairtighthangardoor)